A Short, Factual History of

-In later years, most of the RBBB circus coaches had hot water and showers.
+In later years, most of the Ringling Brothers Barnum & Bailey Circus Coaches had hot water and showers.
 Each had a porter assigned whose responsibility was to make up the beds and keep the car clean.
 One car had short berths for the midgets as well as special berths for the fat lady and giant.
-One car was designated for the single women of the show and had a “car mother” assigned to look after the girls; another was set up for families; and another for the single men.
+One car was designated for the single women of the show and had a “car mother” assigned to look after the girls; another was set up for families, and another for the single men.
 Unlike most other railroad shows, every working man had his own berth.
-The early circus coaches some times had berths three high; some shows had a single berth at the top of the car and a double berth below in which two workers slept.
+The early circus coaches sometimes had berths three high; some shows had a single berth at the top of the car and a double berth below in which two workers slept.

 Unique Rail Cars – Railroad History From Circus Trains and Carnival Trains

 In 1936, Ringling Brothers added a hospital car, Number 99, called the “Florence Nightingale” to the circus train.
 This luxury traveled with the show for only one year.